NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Introduction

 \section{Introduction}

-Bioacoustics, the study of sound production and reception in animals, aims to understand animal behavior~\citep{fischer2013bioacoustic}, monitor biodiversity~\citep{stowell2022computational}, and model the mechanisms of sound production and reception used in animal communication~\citep{bradbury1998principles}.
-It plays a vital role in conservation and ecological research, as animal vocalizations provide critical insights into ecosystem health, species interactions, and population dynamics.
-By enabling the detection of endangered species and tracking migration patterns, bioacoustic research directly contributes to biodiversity monitoring and conservation efforts~\citep{rutz2023using,stevens2024bioclip}.
+Bioacoustics, the study of sound production and reception in animals, aims to understand animal behavior~\citep{fischer2013bioacoustic}, monitor biodiversity~\citep{stowell2022computational}, and model the mechanisms underlying animal communication~\citep{bradbury1998principles}.
+It plays a vital role in conservation and ecological research, as animal vocalizations provide key insights into ecosystem health, species interactions, and population dynamics.
+By enabling the detection of endangered species and the tracking of migration patterns, bioacoustic research directly contributes to biodiversity monitoring and conservation efforts~\citep{rutz2023using,stevens2024bioclip}.

 In recent years, machine learning has taken on an increasingly pivotal role in bioacoustic research.
-Beyond its applications in large-scale ecological monitoring, machine learning has also opened up new frontiers in the study of animal communication, enabling discoveries like the ability of marmosets~\citep{marmosets2024}, dolphins~\citep{king2013bottlenose}, and elephants~\citep{pardo2024african} to use specialized vocalizations to label their conspecifics.
-Yet, because of obvious data collection and annotation difficulties, these studies often rely on strongly labeled small datasets~\citep{stowell2022computational} and thus require careful statistical analysis to measure the significance of results and avoid over-fitting.
-At the same time, large volumes of unannotated bioacoustics data are recorded daily, particularly through passive acoustic monitoring (PAM, ~\cite{dufourq2021automated}) or citizen science platforms e.g. Xeno-canto~\citep{vellinga2015xeno}).
-There is thus a growing need for machine learning tools capable of performing tasks such as detection, classification, and annotation on these data at scale.
-The recent successes of large scale artificial intelligence models in various domains (e.g. natural language processing, vision, games) also point to the possibility of leveraging these huge volumes of raw data to learn accurate and generalizable representations of bioacoustics signals~\citep{ghani2023global,boudiaf2023search}.
+Beyond its role in large-scale ecological monitoring, it has opened up new frontiers in the study of animal communication, enabling discoveries such as the use of specialized vocalizations to label conspecifics in marmosets~\citep{marmosets2024}, dolphins~\citep{king2013bottlenose}, and elephants~\citep{pardo2024african}.
+However, due to inherent challenges in data collection and annotation, many of these studies rely on strongly labeled small datasets~\citep{stowell2022computational} and require careful statistical analysis to ensure significance and mitigate over-fitting.
+Meanwhile, vast amounts of unannotated bioacoustics data are recorded daily, particularly through passive acoustic monitoring (PAM, ~\cite{dufourq2021automated}) and citizen science platforms such as Xeno-canto~\citep{vellinga2015xeno}.
+This growing data availability underscores the need for machine learning models capable of large-scale detection, classification, and annotation.
+The recent successes of large scale AI models in various domains---including natural language processing, computer vision, and game-playing---suggests the possibility of leveraging these large, raw datasets to learn robust and generalizable representations for bioacoustics~\citep{ghani2023global,boudiaf2023search}.